langtonhugh/website_academic/content/project/qgis-teaching/index.md

 ---

 ## Introduction to QGIS

+I will be teaching a 1-day introductory course in April 2024 aimed at criminology doctoral students from universities across the Netherlands.
+Material to follow shortly.

 Developed and taught a 1-day introductory course at the [Cathie Marsh Institute](https://www.cmi.manchester.ac.uk/) (University of Manchester).
 Material is available on [GitHub](https://github.com/langtonhugh/qgis_intro).